oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/setup/cloud-shell-setup.md

   - `git clone https://github.com/CloudTestDrive/helidon-kubernetes.git`

-## Step 3: Downloading the database wallet file
+## Task 3: Downloading the database wallet file

 Usually you do not hard code the database details in to the images, they are held externally.
 This is for security reasons, and also convenience, you may decide to switch to a different database, or just change the user password of the database, and it's a lot easier doing that through configuration than having to rebuild the image.